ulysses-salinas/scene-it-starter/README.md

 HTTP requests made via Axios to the Open Movie Database API returns rendered results onto the DOM, and allows for quick additions to a watchlist saved onto localStorage.
 The watchlist will store the selections added until removed from the list or until localStorage is deleted.
-This project has been deployed via Netlify with a link down below.
+This project has been deployed via Netlify with a link down below for demonstration.

 ### Technologies in Use